yanbixing/NYU_Dept.Economics_CensusDigitization/README.md

 Preprocessing Summary (with ABBYY Finereader):

     Solved the problem in the Note 1 and 2.
 The digitalization process should be:
+    The errors mainly come from the distortion of the table.
+Thus, the preprocessing process is:

     Before process image:
         The image must be rotate manully.
     After import: